Black Diamond Alpine Start Hoody

 Breathability is a hot topic, and particularly in the debate between softshell and windbreaker jackets.
 In general, softshells are great breathers but weigh more and are bulkier, while wind shells are impressively light but can feel like you’re wearing a plastic garbage bag.
 Here’s where the Alpine Start truly shines: at only 6.7 ounces (just slightly heavier than most windbreakers), the Alpine Start is incredibly breathable.
 I consistently wear it during high-output activities like trail running and ski touring and find that it lets heat escape better than most in its weight class.
-Compared to the Patagonia Houdini, Arc’teryx Squamish Hoody, and Outdoor Research’s Tantrum II and Whirlwind that I’ve worn, the Alpine Start is on an entirely different level in terms of breathability.
+Compared to the Patagonia Houdini, Arc’teryx Squamish Hoody, and Outdoor Research’s Helium Wind and since-discontinued Tantrum II and Whirlwind that I’ve worn, the Alpine Start is on an entirely different level in terms of breathability.

 To keep weight low, the Alpine Start Hoody has a minimalist feature set: one chest pocket (which doubles as a stuff sack), a single-pull adjustment on the hood, and one hem cinch on the right hip.
 As I mentioned above, when cinched up, the helmet-compatible hood is impressively secure, and a nice brim keeps rain off my face and my vision wide.
 However, despite the lack of bells and whistles, I haven’t found myself wishing for any more storage or adjustments.
 For those that prefer more organization options, the Arc’teryx Gamma SL and Rab’s Borealis both include hand pockets (at a slight weight penalty).